ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 #### Adding time series explicitly in a script

-* The reason the behavior function cannot be used if the target collection has a different name from the source collection, is that a time series can't be transferred if the ID the document will have on the target side isn't known on the source side.
-This limitation can be circumvented by giving a document an ID on the source side and loading a time series to that document explicitly:
+* The behavior function cannot be used if the target collection has a different name than the source collection.
+To do that, this script uses `loadTimeSeries()` and `AddTimeSeries()`:

 {CODE-BLOCK:javascript}
 // ETL script for Employees collection